-Cult Cult PL ipiis cultur al development is shown by their: ✓ understanding and appreciation of the wide range of cultural influences that have shaped their own heritage and that of others $\checkmark$ understanding and appreciation of the range of different cultures within school and further afield as an essential element of their preparation for life in modern Britain ✓ knowledge of Britain's democratic parliamentary system and its central role in shaping our - and values, and in continuing to develop Britain - ess to participate in and respond positively to artistic, sporting and cultural opportu ✓ interest in exploring, improving understanding of and showing respect for different faiths ural diversity, and the extent to which they understand, accept, respect and the diversity, as shown by their tolerance and attitudes towards different religious, nd socio-economic groups in the local, national and global communities.
-Area of Experiences Learning PSED Staff are role models for the children, we demonstrate friendly behaviour and hope the children learn from this.
-As children grow and develop with us, we encourage them to explain their own knowledge and understanding, and asks appropriate questions of others.
-During S circle time we help children to feel confident to speak to others about own needs, rea wants, interests and opinions. еA We give children the chance to visit different places in the school, such as the Prime Areas reception class or the main school assembly.
-This way the children can usually Р adapt behaviour to different events, social situations and changes in routine.
+- ✓ understanding and appreciation of the wide range of cultural influences that have shaped their own heritage and that of others - ✓ understanding and appreciation of the range of different cultures within school and further afield as an essential element of their preparation for life in modern Britain - √ knowledge of Britain's democratic parliamentary system and its central role in shaping our history and values, and in continuing to develop Britain - ✓ willingness to participate in and respond positively to artistic, sporting and cultural opportunities - ✓ interest in exploring, improving understanding of and showing respect for different faiths and cultural diversity, and the extent to which they understand, accept, respect and celebrate diversity, as shown by their tolerance and attitudes towards different religious, ethnic and socio-economic groups in the local, national and global communities.

+Area of Experiences Learning 15 PSED Staff are role models for the children, we demonstrate friendly behaviour and hope the children learn from this.
+As children grow and develop with us, we encourage them to explain their own knowledge and understanding, and ask appropriate questions of others.
+During circle time we help children to feel confident to speak to others about their own Prime Areas needs, wants, interests and opinions. e A We give children the chance to visit different places in the school, such as the Ë reception class or the main school assembly.
+This way the children can usually ۵ adapt behaviour to different events, social situations and changes in routine.
 PD We give children the opportunity to move freely and with pleasure and confidence in a range of ways both inside and outside.
 CL Children use language as a powerful means of widening contacts, sharing feelings, experiences and thoughts.
 L When reading books children are taught that print carries meaning and, in English, is read from left to right and top to bottom.
 Children use vocabulary and forms of speech that are increasingly influenced by their experience of books.
 We aim to teach the children to write their own name and other things such as labels or captions.
-Children that are more confident will attempt to write short sentences in meaningful contexts. М We encourage children to find numerals in their everyday environment.
-They begin to recognise patterns and shapes and show an awareness of similarities of SE shapes in the environment or notices simple shapes and patterns in pictures.
-We Are use role-play situations to learn about the world around us, such as going to the Specific Areas shops and children begin to use everyday language related to money.
-Jeci UTW During group discussions children begin to show an interest in the lives of people SF who are familiar to them and they talk about significant events in their own experience.
+Children that are more confident will attempt to write short sentences in meaningful contexts.
+M We encourage children to find numerals in their everyday environment.
+They begin to recognise patterns and shapes and show an awareness of similarities of eas shapes in the environment or notices simple shapes and patterns in pictures.
+We Are use role-play situations to learn about the world around us, such as going to the Specific Areas shops and children begin to use everyday language related to money. )ec UTW During group discussions children begin to show an interest in the lives of people S who are familiar to them and they talk about significant events in their own experience.
 We celebrate birthdays and children recognise and describe special times or events for family or friends.
 We have visitors to the school who will teach the children about their occupations and children will show interest in different professions and ways of life.
 We ask children to bring in photographs that show their family customs and we encourage the children to share these with the other children and staff.
-Children are taught to use simple technological toys and ICT hardware to interact with age-appropriate computer software.
+Children are taught to use simple technological toys and ICT hardware to interact with age-appropriate computer software. •